Contributors:

 def _ephem_convert_to_seconds_and_microseconds(date): # utility from unreleased PyEphem 3.6.7.1 """Converts a PyEphem date into seconds""" microseconds = int(round(24 * 60 * 60 * 1000000 * date)) seconds, microseconds = divmod(microseconds, 1000000) seconds -= 2209032000 # difference between epoch 1900 and epoch 1970 return seconds, microseconds def _ephem_to_timezone(date, tzinfo): # utility from unreleased PyEphem 3.6.7.1 """"Convert a PyEphem Date into a timezone aware python datetime""" seconds, microseconds = _ephem_convert_to_seconds_and_microseconds(date) date = dt.datetime.fromtimestamp(seconds, tzinfo) date = date.replace(microsecond=microseconds) return date def _ephem_setup(latitude, longitude, altitude, pressure, temperature, horizon): import ephem # initialize a PyEphem observer obs = ephem.Observer() obs.lat = str(latitude) obs.lon = str(longitude) obs.elevation = altitude obs.pressure = pressure / 100. # convert to mBar obs.temp = temperature obs.horizon = horizon # the PyEphem sun sun = ephem.Sun() return obs, sun

-[docs]def pyephem(time, latitude, longitude, altitude=0, pressure=101325, temperature=12, horizon='+0:00'): """ Calculate the solar position using the PyEphem package.
+[docs] def pyephem(time, latitude, longitude, altitude=0, pressure=101325, temperature=12, horizon='+0:00'): """ Calculate the solar position using the PyEphem package.
 Parameters ---------- time : pandas.DatetimeIndex Must be localized or UTC will be assumed. latitude : float Latitude in decimal degrees.
 Positive north of equator, negative to south. longitude : float Longitude in decimal degrees.
 Positive east of prime meridian, negative to west. altitude : float, default 0 Height above sea level in meters. [m] pressure : int or float, optional, default 101325 air pressure in Pascals. temperature : int or float, optional, default 12 air temperature in degrees C. horizon : string, optional, default '+0:00' arc degrees:arc minutes from geometrical horizon for sunrise and sunset, e.g., horizon='+0:00' to use sun center crossing the geometrical horizon to define sunrise and sunset, horizon='-0:34' for when the sun's upper edge crosses the geometrical horizon Returns ------- pandas.DataFrame index is the same as input `time` argument The DataFrame will have the following columns: apparent_elevation, elevation, apparent_azimuth, azimuth, apparent_zenith, zenith.
-See also -------- spa_python, spa_c, ephemeris """ # Written by Will Holmgren (@wholmgren), University of Arizona, 2014 try: import ephem except ImportError: raise ImportError('PyEphem must be installed') # if localized, convert to UTC. otherwise, assume UTC. try: time_utc = time.tz_convert('UTC') except TypeError: time_utc = time sun_coords = pd.DataFrame(index=time) obs, sun = _ephem_setup(latitude, longitude, altitude, pressure, temperature, horizon) # make and fill lists of the sun's altitude and azimuth # this is the pressure and temperature corrected apparent alt/az. alts = [] azis = [] for thetime in time_utc: obs.date = ephem.Date(thetime) sun.compute(obs) alts.append(sun.alt) azis.append(sun.az) sun_coords['apparent_elevation'] = alts sun_coords['apparent_azimuth'] = azis # redo it for p=0 to get no atmosphere alt/az obs.pressure = 0 alts = [] azis = [] for thetime in time_utc: obs.date = ephem.Date(thetime) sun.compute(obs) alts.append(sun.alt) azis.append(sun.az) sun_coords['elevation'] = alts sun_coords['azimuth'] = azis # convert to degrees. add zenith sun_coords = np.rad2deg(sun_coords) sun_coords['apparent_zenith'] = 90 - sun_coords['apparent_elevation'] sun_coords['zenith'] = 90 - sun_coords['elevation'] return sun_coords
+See also -------- spa_python, spa_c, ephemeris """ # Written by Will Holmgren (@wholmgren), University of Arizona, 2014 try: import ephem except ImportError: raise ImportError('PyEphem must be installed') time_utc = tools._pandas_to_utc(time) sun_coords = pd.DataFrame(index=time) obs, sun = _ephem_setup(latitude, longitude, altitude, pressure, temperature, horizon) # make and fill lists of the sun's altitude and azimuth # this is the pressure and temperature corrected apparent alt/az. alts = [] azis = [] for thetime in time_utc: obs.date = ephem.Date(thetime) sun.compute(obs) alts.append(sun.alt) azis.append(sun.az) sun_coords['apparent_elevation'] = alts sun_coords['apparent_azimuth'] = azis # redo it for p=0 to get no atmosphere alt/az obs.pressure = 0 alts = [] azis = [] for thetime in time_utc: obs.date = ephem.Date(thetime) sun.compute(obs) alts.append(sun.alt) azis.append(sun.az) sun_coords['elevation'] = alts sun_coords['azimuth'] = azis # convert to degrees. add zenith sun_coords = np.rad2deg(sun_coords) sun_coords['apparent_zenith'] = 90 - sun_coords['apparent_elevation'] sun_coords['zenith'] = 90 - sun_coords['elevation'] return sun_coords

 def _calculate_simple_day_angle(dayofyear, offset=1): """ Calculates the day angle for the Earth's orbit around the Sun.
 Parameters ---------- dayofyear : numeric offset : int, default 1 For the Spencer method, offset=1; for the ASCE method, offset=0 Returns ------- day_angle : numeric """ return (2. * np.pi / 365.) * (dayofyear - offset)

-[docs]def sun_rise_set_transit_geometric(times, latitude, longitude, declination, equation_of_time): """ Geometric calculation of solar sunrise, sunset, and transit. .. warning:: The geometric calculation assumes a circular earth orbit with the sun as a point source at its center, and neglects the effect of atmospheric refraction on zenith.
+[docs] def sun_rise_set_transit_geometric(times, latitude, longitude, declination, equation_of_time): """ Geometric calculation of solar sunrise, sunset, and transit. .. warning:: The geometric calculation assumes a circular earth orbit with the sun as a point source at its center, and neglects the effect of atmospheric refraction on zenith.
 The error depends on location and time of year but is of order 10 minutes.
 Parameters ---------- times : pandas.DatetimeIndex Corresponding timestamps, must be localized to the timezone for the ``latitude`` and ``longitude``. latitude : float Latitude in degrees, positive north of equator, negative to south longitude : float Longitude in degrees, positive east of prime meridian, negative to west declination : numeric declination angle in radians at ``times`` equation_of_time : numeric difference in time between solar time and mean solar time in minutes Returns ------- sunrise : datetime localized sunrise time sunset : datetime localized sunset time transit : datetime localized sun transit time References ---------- ..
 [1] J. A. Duffie and W. A. Beckman, "Solar Engineering of Thermal Processes, 3rd Edition," J. Wiley and Sons, New York (2006) ..
-[2] Frank Vignola et al., "Solar And Infrared Radiation Measurements," CRC Press (2012) """ latitude_rad = np.radians(latitude) # radians sunset_angle_rad = np.arccos(-np.tan(declination) * np.tan(latitude_rad)) sunset_angle = np.degrees(sunset_angle_rad) # degrees # solar noon is at hour angle zero # so sunrise is just negative of sunset sunrise_angle = -sunset_angle sunrise_hour = _hour_angle_to_hours( times, sunrise_angle, longitude, equation_of_time) sunset_hour = _hour_angle_to_hours( times, sunset_angle, longitude, equation_of_time) transit_hour = _hour_angle_to_hours(times, 0, longitude, equation_of_time) sunrise = _local_times_from_hours_since_midnight(times, sunrise_hour) sunset = _local_times_from_hours_since_midnight(times, sunset_hour) transit = _local_times_from_hours_since_midnight(times, transit_hour) return sunrise, sunset, transit
+[2] Frank Vignola et al., "Solar And Infrared Radiation Measurements," CRC Press (2012) """ # times must be localized if not times.tz: raise ValueError('times must be localized') latitude_rad = np.radians(latitude) # radians sunset_angle_rad = np.arccos(-np.tan(declination) * np.tan(latitude_rad)) sunset_angle = np.degrees(sunset_angle_rad) # degrees # solar noon is at hour angle zero # so sunrise is just negative of sunset sunrise_angle = -sunset_angle sunrise_hour = _hour_angle_to_hours( times, sunrise_angle, longitude, equation_of_time) sunset_hour = _hour_angle_to_hours( times, sunset_angle, longitude, equation_of_time) transit_hour = _hour_angle_to_hours(times, 0, longitude, equation_of_time) sunrise = _local_times_from_hours_since_midnight(times, sunrise_hour) sunset = _local_times_from_hours_since_midnight(times, sunset_hour) transit = _local_times_from_hours_since_midnight(times, transit_hour) return sunrise, sunset, transit